chap/do-not-build/README.md

 # Do Not Build

-A simple buildpack to prevent builds.
+The buildpack that prevents builds.

-Set DO_NOT_BUILD to customize error message.
+Set DO_NOT_BUILD environment variable to customize error message.

 You might find this helpful if you're trying to force your team to use pipeline promotions.